Fiona-600/Pands---Assignments-2020/README.md

 This repository contains 7 Assignment submissions for the Programming and Scripting 2020 module of the Higher Diploma - Data Analytics and Computer Science course.

-The Submissions are labelled as follows:
+The submissions are labelled as follows:

 Week 2 - Wk2 - BMI.py